What is Computer Hardware?

 Memory (RAM) Random Access Memory is mounted on the motherboard and is a very important part of your computer.
 Computers use RAM to keep temporary instructions and data in order to complete its tasks.

 Whenever a computer application is worked on, it is loaded into memory.
 This then allows your computer's CPU to quickly get instructions and data which are stored into memory.
-There are different types of memory such as 'flash BIOS' and 'cache' memory.
-Click here to read about Computer Memory.
+There are different types of memory such as ROM, (Read Only Memory), RAM and 'cache' memory.
+ROM is non-volatile memory while RAM is volatile which means ROM remains in memory unlike RAM which dies whenever the system is shut down.
+Click here to read about Computer Memory and view a variety of memory here.

 Storage Devices: